Machine Learning for Stuttering Identification: Review, Challenges and Future Directions: Automatic Stuttering Identification

-The traditional classifiers that explore stuttering identification include support vector machines (SVM), hidden Markov models (HMM), perceptron, multi layer perceptrons (MLP), Gaussian mixture models (GMM), k-nearest neighbor ($k$-NN), naive Bayes classifier (NBC), rough sets, Kohonen maps (self organizing maps (SOM)), linear discriminant analysis (LDA), artificial neural networks (ANN) \paragraph{Hidden Markov Models} HMMs lie at the heart of all contemporary speech recognition systems and has been successfully extended to disfluency classification systems.
-A simple and effective frame-work is provided by HMMs for modelling temporal sequences. \citet{wisniewski2007automatic} used euclidean distance as a codebook based on 20 MFCCs with HMMs.
-They reported an average recognition rate of 70\% for two stuttering classes including blocks and prolongation with deleted silence and 60 frames of window length. \citet{tan2007application} used 12 MFCC features with HMMs.
+The traditional classifiers that explore stuttering identification include support vector machines (SVM), hidden Markov models (HMM), perceptrons, multi-layer perceptrons (MLP), Gaussian mixture models (GMM), k-nearest neighbor ($k$-NN), naive Bayes classifier (NBC), rough sets, Kohonen maps (self-organizing maps (SOM)), linear discriminant analysis (LDA), artificial neural networks (ANN) \paragraph{Hidden Markov Models} HMMs lie at the heart of all contemporary speech recognition systems and have been successfully extended to disfluency classification systems.
+A simple and effective framework is provided by HMMs for modeling temporal sequences.
+Wiśniewski \emph{et al}~\cite{wisniewski2007automatic} used Euclidean distance as a codebook based on 20 MFCCs with HMMs.
+They reported an average recognition rate of 70\% for two stuttering classes including blocks and prolongation with deleted silence and 60 frames of window length.
+Tan \emph{et al}~\cite{tan2007application} used 12 MFCC features with HMMs.
 The average recognition rate is 93\% \cite{tan2007application}.
 This tool recognizes only normal and stutter utterances and is not classifying different types of disfluencies.
-In 2000, \citet{noth2000automatic} used speech recognition system to evaluate the stuttering severity.
+In 2000, Nöth \emph{et al}~\cite{noth2000automatic} used speech recognition system to evaluate the stuttering severity.
 This system can perform statistical counting and classification of three different types of disfluencies including repetition, pauses, and phoneme duration.
-Frequency of disfluent segments, speaking rate and disfluent durations are the measurable factors used to evaluate the stuttering severity during therapy sessions \cite{chee2009automatic}
+Frequency of disfluent segments, speaking rate, and disfluent durations are the measurable factors used to evaluate the stuttering severity during therapy sessions \cite{chee2009automatic}